discrete-notes/discrete-notes.github.io/_posts/2025-03-20-gender-committee.md

 (and also women can be biased against women, but less).
 This is one of the reasons why it is now common to have rules enforcing that every committee should have some quota of women.
-It has been established that *men can be more biased against women when there is a woman in the committee*, which then implies that the committee as a whole is more biased.
+Surprisingly, it has been established that *men can be more biased against women when there is a woman in the committee*.
+And this implies that the committee as a whole is more biased, because women's less-biased opinions are not enough to oppose this trend.
 An explanation is that, when a woman is present, men tend to be less committed to gender equality, or that their male identity is strengthened.